CBD Oil Guide: Complete Guide to Types, Spectrum and Benefits

 Does CBD oil have side effects?

 CBD oil is generally well tolerated.
-Possible effects at high doses include drowsiness and dry mouth.
+Possible side effects at higher concentrations include drowsiness and dry mouth.
 If you take medications, consult your doctor to check for potential interactions.

 Does CBD oil cause addiction?

 No, CBD does not cause addiction.
 The World Health Organization has confirmed that cannabidiol does not present a risk of dependency or abuse.
-You can take it regularly without concern.
+You can include it regularly in your routine without concern.